riordanalfredo/personal-blog/app/content/blog/hcai-text-to-image-journey/index.md

 These examples highlight how GenAI can go beyond automating tasks to become a collaborative partner in the learning process.
 By integrating these tools thoughtfully, educators can help students develop not only technical skills but also critical thinking and creativity -- qualities essential for modern software engineers.

 As we continue exploring these technologies, it’s important to move beyond narrow questions like, “How do we address students using ChatGPT for writing essays or code?”
 Instead, we should ask, “How can other forms of AI, such as text-to-image, video generation, or multimodal tools, enhance learning for both students and educators?”
-The HCAI-inspired quadrant framework serves as a metaphor for thoughtfully integrating AI into education while preserving human agency, extending beyond traditional text-based assessments like essays, documentation, or reflections.
+The HCAI two-dimensional framework can serve as a metaphor for thoughtfully integrating AI into education while preserving human agency, extending beyond traditional text-based assessments like essays, documentation, or reflections.

 While more research is needed to address technical barriers, skill gaps, assessment validity, academic integrity, and ethical considerations, I firmly believe that GenAI has transformative potential when used responsibly.
 It’s time for educators and researchers to broaden their focus beyond text-based GenAI and embrace the diverse possibilities these tools offer to transform learning experiences.
 What do you think? 😊